AufGekaut/AufGekaut/README.md

 ### Hi there, I'm AufGekaut 👋

-- 👀 I’m interested in open source projects, machine learning, and web development.
-- 💞️ I’m looking to collaborate on innovative ML projects and open source initiatives.
 - 🌟 Owner @ Solanarium
 - 📫 How to reach me:
   - Discord: AufGekaut